 Construction of the base was completed.
 It consisted of a single paved 5,000-foot runway, three hangars, a control tower, and rudimentary accommodations for test personnel.
 The base's few amenities included a movie theatre and volleyball court.
 Additionally, there was a mess hall, and several water wells and fuel storage tanks.

 CIA, Air Force, and Lockheed personnel began arriving at the Groom Lake test site.

-The first U-2 (Article 341), disassembled, was flown to "The Ranch" in an Air Force C-124 cargo plane.
-Base commander Richard Newton expressed his doubts to Kelly Johnson that the new asphalt runway would support the weight of the loaded C-124.
+The first U-2 (Article 341), was delivered disassembled to "The Ranch" in an Air Force C-124 cargo plane.

 Tony LeVier piloted the unofficial maiden flight in Article 341 during a taxi test.